-Recently, the #MeToo movement has cast a spotlight on sexual harassment in the workplace.
+Recently, the #MeToo movement has cast a spotlight on sexual harassment and assault in the workplace.
 Despite the media focus on sexual harassment, there still seems to be a fair amount of confusion about what is and is not sexual harassment.

 Simply put, sexual harassment is harassment based on an individual’s sex.
-For legal purposes, sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal, written or physical conduct of a sexual nature that:
+For legal purposes, sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal, written, or physical conduct of a sexual nature that:

 - affects an individual’s employment,